orthorhombic/uSGP30/README.rst

 Introduction
 ============

 This is a MicroPython fork of the `Adafruit CircuitPython SGP30 library <https://github.com/adafruit/Adafruit_CircuitPython_SGP30>`_.
-This library is designed to interface with a SGP30 module / breakout board over I2C, and retrieve Equivalent Carbon Dioxide (CO2eq) and Total Volatile Organic Compounds (TVOC) readings.
+This library is designed to interface with a Sensirion SGP30 module / breakout board over I2C, and retrieve Equivalent Carbon Dioxide (CO2eq) and Total Volatile Organic Compounds (TVOC) readings.

 This particular library has removed the original Adafruit library's dependency on the :code:`adafruit_bus_device.i2c_device` module, and supports MicroPython's native :code:`machine.I2C` implementation directly.
 It has also widened support for SGP30 commands not present in the original library, specifically for "measure test" and "humidity compensation" functionalities (and more).